 Throughput handled by MTL in Hong Kong was down by 8% to 2.5 million TEUs.
 In Shenzhen, throughput at DaChan Bay Terminals (MTL’s stake: 65%) was 628,000 TEUs, in line with last year, while that at Shekou Container Terminals (MTL’s stake: 20%) increased by 4% to 2.9 million TEUs.
 Chiwan Container Terminal (MTL’s stake: 8%) recorded a throughput of 1.2 million TEUs.

 Consolidated revenue edged down to HK$1,247 million (2018: HK$1,251 million), partly resulting from the continued adjustment in volume mix with more barge and transshipment.
 Operating profit decreased to HK$218 million (2018: HK$242 million).

 In the face of the ever-changing business environment and fierce competition from regional rivals, MTL is proactively implementing different measures to restore the competitive edge of Hong Kong’s port business.
 With an aim of improving the value proposition of the Port of Hong Kong, MTL entered into a Joint Operating Agreement in January 2019 with three other terminal operators to form Hong Kong Seaport Alliance to enhance operational efficiency and resources utilization.
 The progressive implementation of the joint operation of 23 berths in the Kwai Tsing Container Terminals commenced on 1 April 2019 and the efficiency gains will be realized over a three year period.

 HONG KONG AIR CARGO TERMINALS

-Source: Wharf (Holdings) (00004) Annual Results Announcement
+Source: Wharf (Holdings) (00004) Interim Results Announcement